rayshader/cp2077-red-data/README.md

 ### Json to DTO
 > FromJson(json: ref&lt;JsonObject&gt;, type: CName) -> ref&lt;IScriptable&gt;;

-You can create a class from Json.
-It will match properties of the class with keys from Json data.
+You can create a class from JSON.
+It will match properties of the class with keys from JSON data.
 The name of a property/key is case-sensitive.

 ```swift
 public class MessageDto {